smopen/pubs/numberSystems/README.md

 *Author: Sean Murthy*

 This article is a gentle tutorial-style introduction to positional number systems.
 It introduces simple concepts such as digits, base, significance, place value, and conversion to decimal system.
-It includes simple exercises after introducting each concept.
+It also includes simple exercises to reinforce each concept introduced.

 This tutorial was originally designed for students of [CS140](https://sites.wcsu.edu/murthys/teaching/cs140/), an introductory programming course at Western Connecticut State University.
 However, **the content is completely unrelated to programming**, and can be used by high school students, regardless of their interest in programming.